hilow2341/WorkoutTracker/README.md

 ## Functionality

 When the user loads the page, they should be given the option to create a new workout, or continue with their last workout.

+The user should be able to:

+- Add exercises to a previous workout plan.